apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

-For this reason, the local fileystem accessed via `file://` URLs does not support `Syncable` unless `setWriteChecksum(false)` was called on that FileSystem instance so as do disable checksum creation.
+For this reason, the local fileystem accessed via `file://` URLs does not support `Syncable` unless `setWriteChecksum(false)` was called on that FileSystem instance so as to disable checksum creation.
 After which, obviously, checksums are not generated for any file.
+Is
 ### <a name="checksummed-fs-issues"></a> Checksummed output streams

 Because  `org.apache.hadoop.fs.FSOutputSummer` and